kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/field/ROLE_ALIGNMENT.md

-# ROLE ALIGNMENT — PLD Collaboration Context
+# ROLE ALIGNMENT — PLD Collaboration Model

-This document clarifies the roles, responsibilities, and boundaries
+This document clarifies how contributions, discussion, and framework evolution are handled within the PLD ecosystem.
-for collaboration around PLD (Phase Loop Dynamics).

-It exists to set expectations and avoid ambiguity between:
+It exists to maintain clarity and shared expectations between:

-- **Architect (Framework Owner / Author)**
+- **Architect / Maintainer**
-- **Implementers (Engineers, Applied AI Teams, Integrators)**
+- **Implementers**
-- **Collaborators (Research, Ops, Evaluation, Product Stakeholders)**
+- **Collaborators and Reviewers**

+No single individual “owns” the future of PLD —
+the goal is to evolve it **through shared reasoning, evidence, and community practice.**

 ---

-## 1. The Role of the Architect (Repository Maintainer)
+## 1. The Role of the Architect (Maintainer / Steward)

-The repository owner **defines the PLD framework**, including:
+The maintainer is responsible for:

-- The conceptual foundation (Drift → Repair → Reentry → Outcome)
+- Defining the conceptual foundation (Drift → Repair → Reentry → Outcome)
-- The runtime model and interaction logic
-- The shared vocabulary, metrics, and evaluation criteria
-- Pattern-level guidelines for implementation and operation
+- Maintaining coherence of terminology, structure, and scope
+- Guiding discussions about semantics, taxonomy, and core principles
+- Ensuring changes follow a consistent design philosophy

-The architect:
+The maintainer:

-✔ designs the structure
+✔ provides structure
-✔ defines the intent and reasoning
+✔ supports alignment
-✔ maintains conceptual coherence across contributions
+✔ safeguards conceptual clarity

-The architect **does not own**:
+The maintainer **does not**:

-✘ implementation work for partner systems
-✘ product-specific tuning
+✘ control adoption
-✘ infrastructure, deployment, or localization
+✘ gate domain-specific implementations
-✘ organizational compliance or risk acceptance
+✘ dictate product usage or risk tolerance

-Instead, the architect acts as:
+Instead, the role is:

-> **A system-level thinker who provides structure, language, and alignment — not execution.**
+> **A steward of shared language and reasoning — not a gatekeeper of implementation.**

 ---